 Plate 1.36, Top Left: The EAST PROSPECT of the CASTLE Plate 1.36, Bottom Left: The SOUTH PROSPECT of the CASTLE Plate 1.36, Right: The Ground Plot of COLCHESTER CASTLE.
 [Scale of Feet.]
 Plate 1.36, Bottom: Sumptibus Societatis Antiquariӕ Lond.

-Plate 1.35: Colchester Castle, which was once the Romans’ most secure fortress.
-[It was] ruined by time and the ravages of wars.
-The Society of Antiquaries, London, thus undertook its preservation, in the year 1732.
+Plate 1.35: Colchester Castle, once the Romans’ most secure fortress, its ruins after subsequent ravages of time and wars.
+The Society of Antiquaries, London, had it thus preserved in the year 1732.

 Commentary by Brian E. Rodriguez and Noah Heringman: George Vertue’s large engraving of Colchester Castle depicts the east and north prospects of this Norman keep built on the ruins of a Roman temple honoring Claudius.
 Roman materials were repurposed by the Norman builders, and the ruins of Roman city walls, built after the Boudician uprising in AD 60-61, may still be seen in Colchester today.
 The rounded walls of the castle’s southeast corner, which once secured the chapel and crypt, are a particularly distinctive feature, prominently displayed in Vertue’s engraving as well as in many modern illustrations and photographs.
 By virtue of its situation atop the Roman ruins, the ground floor is not at ground level (Crummy 1994, 5).
 Accordingly, Plate 1.35 shows steps ascending to the entrance at the south end of the east wall.
 (This is not an original entrance and has been closed up, but present-day photographs show that the corresponding embrasure in the center section of this wall has been opened and provided with an exterior wooden stair.)
 The decision to build the castle on a podium of Roman ruins was not made for architectural reasons, as the ruins provide no architectural advantage (Fernie 2000, 67).
 Rather, Colchester was built atop a heap of Roman rubble to connect Norman rule symbolically with the Roman past.